 M.C.
 Maijers et al., “Women with Silicone Breast Implants and Unexplained Systemic Symptoms: A Descriptive Cohort Study.”
 The Netherlands Journal of Medicine: December 2013

 Many women with silicone breast implants suffer from symptoms that may seem unrelated to their implants, such as muscle pain, joint pain, chronic fatigue, numbness, memory loss, and dry mouth.
 Many women never find an answer to these “mystery illnesses” because women and their doctors do not consider a link between the two.

 Thirty-six out of the 52 women (69%) who had their implants removed experienced reduction in symptoms and 9 out of 52 experienced full recoveries after explantation.
 The authors conclude that physicians should consider explanting silicone implants and the scar capsules that surrounds them as the treatment for women with silicone breast implants who have these otherwise unexplained symptoms.

 A 2016 review also showed that many women who suffer from autoimmune symptoms after getting breast implants improve after removing the implants.
-In fact, silicone-related complaints (such as autoimmunesymptoms) got better for 3 out of 4 women after they removed their implants.
+In fact, silicone-related complaints (such as autoimmune symptoms) got better for 3 out of 4 women after they removed their implants.
 It wasn’t only symptoms that improved, many women diagnosed with autoimmune diseases also improved after they removed their implants, although most of these patients were also taking immunosuppressive therapy before and after removal, and it is not clear if their improved health continued after the immunosuppressive therapy ended.

-Read the original article here.
+Read the original 2013 study here.